-Here are the top 10 Rattkesnake Facts For Kids which will provide you with a brief overview about this unique snake.
+Here are the top 10 Rattlesnake Facts For Kids which will provide you with a brief overview of this unique snake.

-They have a heat sensing organ called “pit” which helps it in locating its prey.
+- They have a heat-sensing organ called “pit” which helps them in locating their prey.

 Rattlesnake Facts For Kid

 What Is A Rattlesnake

 - Rattlesnakes are a group of large venomous snakes native to North and South America.

 - They belong to two genera; Crotalus and Sistrurus.

 - The number of known species of rattlesnakes is more than 30, and subspecies are between 65 and 70.

 - They belong to the subfamily Crotalinae and are also known as Pit Vipers or New World Vipers.